 Thor: Love and Thunder underuses its women – the Mighty Thor (Portman) and Valkyrie (Tessa Thompson).
 If Portman’s melodramatic characterization isn’t explored well enough for us to develop an interest in her, the only highlight for Thompson in the film is that the film addresses the character’s bisexuality.
 The character Korg (which Waititi plays himself), too, is recognized as a part of the LGBTQIA+ community but the excitement levels end right there.

 That said, Waititi envisions an effective final act in Thor: Love and Thunder.
-It checks all boxes in terms of being pro-woke, a visual delight, and suitably emotional like several of the preceding Marvel sagas.
+It checks all boxes in nurturing liberal values, a visual delight, and suitably emotional like several of the preceding Marvel sagas.
 I enjoyed watching Hemsworth do the heavy lifting (physically and metaphorically), his effortless chemistry with Portman, and the final confrontation with Bale.
 While the culmination may strike a little unconventional for all the build-up, it feels just right for our times.

 As Thor: Love and Thunder ends on a syrupy note, leading us to the mandatory mid and post-credit scenes, the result felt alarmingly bittersweet.
 The film, for sure, has its heart in the right place.
 If only it contained the glue to stick all its disparate ideas together.